diegommcc/digitalDLSorteR/README.md

 Once **digitalDLSorteRmodels** is loaded, the pre-trained models are available.
 See <https://diegommcc.github.io/digitalDLSorteR/articles/pretrainedModels.html> for some examples.

 In addition, some examples and the vignettes of **digitalDLSorteR** make use of pre-computed datasets from the **digitalDLSorteRdata** package.
 If you want to inspect these pre-computed _DigitalDLSorter_ objects, you can install the package from GitHub using devtools as follows.
-See <https://diegommcc.github.io/digitalDLSorteR/articles/realModelExample.html> for an example.
+See <https://diegommcc.github.io/digitalDLSorteR/articles/realModelExample.html> for examples.

 ```r
 if (!requireNamespace("digitalDLSorteRdata", quietly = TRUE)) {